Need to talk? Call 1800 882 436.

 In the first few days after birth, it's normal to have some period-like bleeding.
 This happens as your uterus contracts back to the size it was before pregnancy.

-Uncontrolled heavy bleeding after birth, called a postpartum haemorrhage, can be a serious concern.
+Uncontrolled heavy bleeding after birth, called a postpartum haemorrhage, can be serious and life threatening.

 • blood that soaks more than one pad every 1 to 2 hours